 Address: 30100 Venice, Metropolitan City of Venice, Italy

-Chances are that if you are planning a trip to this famous Italian city and searching for “things to do in Venice“, you’ve already heard of the famous Grand Canal.
-In fact, a lot of the attractions on this list feature this majestic body of water as a sort of centerpiece.
+If you plan a trip to this famous Italian city and search for “things to do in Venice,” you’ll already hear of the famous Grand Canal.
+Many of this list’s attractions feature this majestic body of water as a centerpiece.
 “Grand” is a name well-earned.

-This expansive canal is arguably the most significant landmark in Venice, separating one side of the city from the other.
-Stretching over three kilometers it is lined by beautiful palaces, churches, and all manner of historical buildings on both sides.
-The best way to experience the beauty and history of this iconic site is by taking a gondola ride along its waters – a quintessential Venetian experience that offers stunning views of this beautiful city‘s iconic architecture and monuments.
+The best way to experience the beauty and history of this iconic site is by taking a gondola ride along its waters.
+This quintessential Venetian experience offers amazing panoramas of this beautiful city’s iconic architecture and monuments.

 No matter where you are in Venice, the Grand Canal is always in sight.
-Taking a gondola ride along its waters is the perfect way to experience this iconic landmark and get stunning views of the city’s iconic architecture.
-It’s also kind of expected of every tourist in Venice, so yeah, don’t even think about missing out.
+Taking a gondola ride along its waters is the perfect way to experience this iconic landmark and get amazing panoramas of the city’s iconic architecture.
+It’s also expected of every Venice tourist, so don’t even think about missing out.
 Don’t be the one person who visits Venice and doesn’t ride in a gondola.

-There are also water taxis and water buses that transport tourists across the entire grand canal, or from one side of the city to the other.
+Water taxis and buses transport tourists across the entire Grand Canal or from one side of the city to another.
 And if you happen to be looking for hotels with a view of the canal, The St. Regis Venice and the Hotel Firenze are two of the best options.

 2. Piazza San Marco (St. Mark’s Square)